open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 ### Local Tip
 Present your open source accomplishments at Bangalore tech conferences or in specialized meetups to increase visibility, credibility, and potential sponsorships.

 Learn more about [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) to enhance your project's longevity.
+Additionally, explore [open source project funding strategies](https://www.license-token.com/wiki/open-source-project-funding-strategies) for more insights.

 ---